Unboxed-Software/solana-course/content/token22-metadata.md

   - `name`: the longer name of the token
   - `symbol`: the shortened symbol for the token
   - `uri`: the URI pointing to richer metadata
-  - `programId`: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case it will be the Token Extension program Id)

 ```ts
 export interface InitializeInstructionArgs {